vectra-ai-research/Halberd/README.md

 If you found this tool useful, want to share interesting use-cases or ideas - reach out & share them!
  - Author : [Arpan Sarkar](https://www.linkedin.com/in/arpan-sarkar/)
  - Maintainer : [Arpan Sarkar](https://www.linkedin.com/in/arpan-sarkar/)

+## Inspiration
+Halberd is inspired from many amazing ideas and work produced by several talented members/groups of the security community.
+Checkout some of them [here](https://github.com/vectra-ai-research/Halberd/wiki/Additional-(Amazing)-Resources).